Leonardo-Boss/suckless-site/dwm.suckless.org/patches/ru_gaps/index.md

 Description
 -----------
-This patch is basically a copy of[fullgaps](../fullgaps/), but like [uselessgaps](../uselessgaps/) it removes gaps and borders when in monocle mode.
+This patch is basically a copy of [fullgaps](../fullgaps/), but like [uselessgap](../uselessgap/) it removes gaps and borders when in monocle mode.

 Download
 --------